GoodsChain/backend/memory-bank/activeContext.md

 16. Updated handler unit tests (`customer_handler_test.go`, `supplier_handler_test.go`) to cover various input validation scenarios (success, missing fields, invalid formats).
 17. Implemented a global error handling middleware (`handler.ErrorHandlingMiddleware`) to standardize JSON error responses.
 18. Implemented structured logging using `zerolog` library, including request logging (method, path, status, latency, IP) and error logging in the `ErrorHandlingMiddleware`.
 Logger is initialized in `main.go` via a new `logger` package, with log level configurable via `LOG_LEVEL` environment variable.
+19. Implemented API documentation using Swagger/OpenAPI with `swaggo`.
+This includes:
+    - Added `swaggo/gin-swagger`, `swaggo/files`, and `swaggo/swag` dependencies.
+    - Annotated `main.go` with general API information.
+    - Annotated model structs (`Customer`, `Supplier`, `ErrorResponse`, `SuccessResponse`) with examples and descriptions.
+    - Annotated handler functions in `customer_handler.go` and `supplier_handler.go` for all CRUD operations.
+    - Added a `/swagger/*any` route in `main.go` to serve the Swagger UI.
+    - Standardized error responses in handlers to use `model.ErrorResponse`.

 ## Next Steps
 1. ✅ Implement unit tests for handler layer